-The Department of Computer Science and Electrical Engineering (CSEE) at the University of Maryland, Baltimore County (UMBC) anticipates searching to fill one or more faculty positions to begin in the Fall of 2023.
-Applicants should have or be completing a Ph.D. in a relevant discipline, have demonstrated the ability to pursue a funded research program, have a strong commitment to undergraduate and graduate teaching, and have a solid commitment to diversity and inclusive excellence.
+The Department of Computer Science and Electrical Engineering (CSEE) at the University of Maryland, Baltimore County (UMBC) invites applications for multiple open rank, tenured/tenure track positions across all areas of Computer Science and Computer Engineering to begin in the Fall of 2023.
+Applicants should have or be completing a Ph.D. in a relevant discipline, have a strong research record with the potential to develop a funded research program, have a strong commitment to undergraduate and graduate teaching, and have a strong commitment to diversity, equity, inclusion, and accessibility.
 Candidates will be expected to build and lead a team of student researchers, obtain external research support, and teach both graduate and undergraduate courses.

 We are committed to inclusive excellence and innovation and welcome applications from women, minorities, veterans, and individuals with disabilities.
 UMBC is an affirmative action/equal opportunity employer.

 The University of Maryland, Baltimore County (UMBC) community redefines excellence in higher education through an inclusive culture that connects innovative teaching and learning, research across disciplines, and civic engagement.
 We advance knowledge, economic prosperity, and social justice by welcoming and inspiring inquisitive minds from all backgrounds (http://facultydiversity.umbc.edu).
-According to the 2021 U.S. News and World Best Colleges Report, UMBC placed 6th in the Most Innovative Schools category and 6th in the Best Undergraduate Teaching category.
-To continue to support this goal, the Faculty Development Center leads the Nation in supporting and guiding faculty in their educational mission with regular workshops and pedagogical demonstrations.
-In the 2021 Chronicle of Higher Education Great College to Work For rankings, UMBC is on the list for the 12th year in a row and is in the Honor roll for the 10th year.
+Known for Inclusive Excellence, we are a Minority Serving Institution with 52% of the student body identifying as a racial or ethnic minority in 2020.
+According to the 2022 US News and World Best Colleges Report, UMBC placed 9th in the Best Undergraduate Teaching category and 10th in the Most Innovative Schools category.
+To continue to support this goal, the Faculty Development Center leads the nation in supporting and guiding faculty in their educational mission with regular workshops and pedagogical demonstrations.
+UMBC’s Meyerhoff Scholars Program (https://meyerhoff.umbc.edu) is at the forefront of efforts to increase diversity among future leaders in science, technology, engineering, and related fields and the Center for Women in Technology (CWIT, https://cwit.umbc.edu) is dedicated to providing global leadership in achieving women’s full participation in all aspects of information technology.
+Diversity efforts at the graduate student and postdoctoral career-stage are supported by PROMISE, which is the hub of professional development for all graduate students and postdocs at UMBC.
+The CSEE department actively engages with the Meyerhoff, CWIT, and PROMISE programs by organizing and attending events, mentoring students, etc. In the 2022 Chronicle of Higher Education Great College to Work For rankings, UMBC is on the list for the 13th year in a row and is in the Honor roll for the 11th year.

-UMBC is a research-intensive university that is leading the world in inclusive excellence in research and teaching.
-We are redefining how to teach, and we are one of the most innovative universities in the nation, according to U.S. News.
-Our research is bold, cross-disciplinary, and leverages our location near the hospitals in Baltimore, NIH, NASA, NSF, and USGS.
-Inclusive excellence also means being a strong community partner in Baltimore, and the UMBC Shriver Center and Center for Democracy and Civil life help forge and maintain connections.
-Social justice is core to our role in Baltimore, Maryland, and beyond.
+UMBC is a Carnegie R1 Doctoral University that is leading the world in inclusive excellence in research and teaching (https://research.umbc.edu/fast-facts/).
+We are redefining how to teach and we are one of the most innovative universities in the nation, according to US News.
+Our research is bold, cross disciplinary, and leverages our location near the hospitals in Baltimore, NIH, NASA, NSF, DoD, and USGS.
+Inclusive excellence also means being a strong community partner in Baltimore, and the UMBC Shriver Center and Center for Democracy and Civil Life help forge and maintain connections.
+Social justice is core to our mission in Baltimore, Maryland, and beyond.

 UMBC’s campus is located on 500 acres just off I-95 between Baltimore and Washington DC, and less than 10 minutes from the BWI airport and Amtrak station.
 The campus includes the bwtech@UMBC research and technology park, which has special programs for startups focused on cybersecurity, clean energy, life sciences, and training.
 We are surrounded by one of the greatest concentrations of commercial, cultural, and scientific activity in the nation.
 Located at the head of the Chesapeake Bay, Baltimore has all the advantages of modern, urban living, including professional sports, major art galleries, theaters, and a symphony orchestra.
 The city’s famous Inner Harbor area is an exciting center for entertainment and commerce.
 The nation’s capital, Washington, DC, is a great tourist attraction with its historical monuments and museums.
 Just ten minutes from downtown Baltimore and 30 from the D.C.
 Beltway, UMBC offers easy access to the region’s resources by car or public transportation.